Last Updated on May 17, 2022 by Thalia

 I will never be truly happy and fulfilled if I’m constantly making decisions based on other people’s opinions and not doing what is best for me.

-Yes this sounds selfish.
-In fact it is selfish.
-But I know now that my mental & physical health is the most important thing (to me) and I need to protect that at all costs.
+But I know now that my mental and physical health is the most important thing (to me) and I need to protect that at all costs.

-I need to have clear boundaries in order to live a happier & healthier life.
+I need to have clear boundaries in order to live a happier and healthier life.

 What are boundaries and how can they help?